 08 Feb How to Clean Terrazzo Countertops?

 Nothing speaks volumes than a clean kitchen or bathroom.
 In fact, cleanliness is often associated with good health.
 By emptying the trash, sweeping the floors or wiping down the counters, you are one step away from a cleaner space.
-At Concord Terrazzo Company, our precast shop design terrazzo countertops for commercial and residential spaces using our line of TERRAZZCO® Brand epoxy and aggregates.
+At Concord Terrazzo Company, our precast shop design terrazzo countertops for institutional, commercial and industrial spaces using our line of TERRAZZCO® Brand epoxy and aggregates.
 Today we’ll elaborate on how to clean terrazzo countertops properly.

-Terrazzo is a composite material that is made from either marble, quartz, recycled glass and other aggregates, then mixed and poured with an epoxy binder.
+Terrazzo is a composite material that is made from either marble, quartz, recycled glass, and other aggregates then mixed and poured with an epoxy binder.
 Once the material is ground and polished, it creates a smooth surface suitable for any space.

 Besides its durability and design, terrazzo is known for its ease of maintenance.
 While terrazzo does not require much cleaning, the material does require proper care throughout the years.
-Here’s a helpful guide to maintain a terrazzo countertop:
+Here’s a helpful guide to maintaining a terrazzo countertop: